Published online Dec 28, 2019. doi: 10.3748/wjg.v25.i48.6902

 Published online: December 28, 2019

-LncRNA CASC9 is highly expressed in HCC patients, and may be a potential diagnostic and prognostic indicator of HCC.
+High CASC9 expression is beneficial in the prognosis of HCC patients.
+CASC9 is expected to be a potential diagnostic and prognostic indicator of HCC.

 Core tip: Previous studies have found that lncRNA cancer susceptibility candidate 9 (CASC9) can promote the survival of hepatocellular carcinoma (HCC) cells through AKT ions, but it is not clear whether lncRNA CASC9 can be used as a clinical indicator of diagnosis and prognosis in patients with HCC.
 This study confirmed that lncRNA CASC9 can be used as a potential prognostic and diagnostic indicator in patients with HCC and it may be a potential therapeutic target for HCC.